kubeflow/website/content/docs/gke/customizing-gke.md

 ## Customizing Kubeflow

-You can use ksonnet to customize Kubeflow.
+You can use [kustomize](https://kustomize.io/) to customize Kubeflow.

 The deployment process is divided into two steps, **generate** and **apply**, so that you can modify your deployment before actually deploying.